 Selecting Programs During the Post-Match SOAP

 At 11 a.m.
-(EST) on Monday, March 13th, residency candidates who participated in the Main Residency Match® through NRMP® will fall into one of three categories:
+(EST) on Monday of Match Week, residency candidates who participated in the Main Residency Match® through NRMP® will fall into one of three categories:

 - Fully Matched – You have received a position that will give you full training for licensure (usually a Categorical position or Preliminary/Advanced combination)

 - Partially Matched – You have received a position that will only partially complete your training for licensure (usually a Preliminary or Advanced position)

 - Unmatched – You have not received any residency positions